NordicESMhub/GEO4962/_episodes/03-simple_case.md

 <font color="red">On Abel</font>: During your test case run, CAM-5.3 generates outputs in the "run" directory:

 ![](../fig/rundir_test.png)
-At the end of your run, the run directory will only contain files that are needed to continue an existing simulation but all the model outputs are moved to another directory (archive directory).
+At the end of your experiment, the run directory will only contain files that are needed to continue an existing simulation but all the model outputs are moved to another directory (archive directory).
 On abel this directory is semi-temporary which means data will be automatically deleted after a short period of time.
 ![](../fig/archivedir_test.png)
-Check your run was successful and generated all the necessary files you need for your analysis. <font color="red">On Abel:</font>
+Check your run was successful and generated all the necessary files you need for your analysis.

+<font color="red">On Abel:</font>

 <pre>cd /work/users/$USER/f2000.T31T31.test/run
 ls -lrt